Wedding Band at Elmore Court - live performance video background

 Setting up at Elmore Court

-The Gillyflower has a built-in stage on a raised riser at one end of the hall, with its own dedicated back doorways for the band - the car park sits right outside them.
-We pull up, wheel the gear straight onto the stage, and the rest of the wedding never sees any of it.
+The Gillyflower has a built-in stage on a raised riser at one end of the hall, with a suppliers’ entrance that comes in at the side of the stage - the car park sits right outside it.
+It’s a load-in we could do with our eyes shut by now: pull up, wheel the gear straight onto the stage, and the rest of the wedding never sees any of it.
 Because the dancefloor room is structurally separate from the wedding-breakfast room with a solid partition between, we set up in full through speeches and dinner without bleeding any noise into the meal.
 When the doors open at the evening turn, the changeover is one beat rather than twenty minutes of rolling flightcases past tables.

 The stage is generous - a 9-piece fits with room to spare, and a 5 or 6-piece sits inside it comfortably with the dancefloor unencumbered in front.
-Power on the stage end is built for live entertainment: separate, properly-sized feeds for the band and the DJ rig, which sounds like a small thing but matters at the end of the night - DJ keeps running through and beyond the band’s last note without anyone unplugging anything, and we can break down at our own pace.
+Power on the stage end is built for live entertainment: separate, properly-sized feeds for the band and the DJ rig.
+The DJ runs through and beyond our last note without anyone unplugging anything, and we break down at our own pace.

-Audio is the installed Funktion One front-of-house: one of the best venue PAs we play through anywhere, with the main hangs at the band end and a ring of dancefloor speakers overhead pointing straight down at the floor.
+Audio is the installed Funktion One front-of-house, one of the best venue PAs we play through.
+A pair of large subs and full-size tops at the band end carry the low end, and six smaller F101s ring the dancefloor from the circular truss overhead, pointing straight down at the floor.
+The result is even coverage across the whole hall instead of a loud patch in front of the stage.
+The house lighting on that same truss is a serious rig too: six Chauvet Intimidator moving heads, a large revolving mirror dome and LED strip lighting around the room, so the dancefloor is already dressed before we add anything of our own.
 The whole hall is insulated with straw-bale walls, so the room contains itself - there’s no fixed dB limiter on the wall, and the venue runs an unfussy approach to volume because the building already does the neighbours-and-bedrooms job for you.
-We bring our own lighting and on-stage rig, run in-ears throughout, and feed a stereo mix into the house Funktion One.
+We bring our own on-stage rig, run in-ears throughout, and feed a stereo mix into the house Funktion One.

 The Gillyflower is built for live music, so it takes a full band cleanly.
-The 5-piece or 6-piece Brotherhood is the sweet spot for most couples - vocals, guitar, bass, drums and keys at five, plus sax or a second vocal at six.
+The 5-piece or 6-piece Brotherhood is the sweet spot for most couples - two vocals, guitar, bass and drums with keys at five, plus sax or another vocal at six.
 If you want more weight in the room and the budget runs to it, the 8-piece with brass works here as well as anywhere we play - the room and the PA both have the headroom to take it without compressing the mix.

 How a wedding day flows at Elmore Court